dennisimo/hook-ahoy/README.md

 - A network running IPv4 (Hook doesnt work with IPv6)
 - An [Ahoy](https://npmjs.com/package/ahoy)-enabled server (to generate your passcode)
+- An `ahoy.json` file for sharing connection info

 ## Example